 II.
 Underdevelopment, Access to Natural Resources & the Market

 There are over 925 million people in the world who are starving.
-578 million of these starving people, live in Asia and the pacific, 239 million in Sub-Saharan Africa, 53 million in Latin America, 37 million in North Africa, and 19 million of them live in the developed territories, like North America.
+578 million of these starving people live in Asia and the pacific, 239 million in Sub-Saharan Africa, 53 million in Latin America, 37 million in North Africa, and 19 million of them live in the developed territories, like North America.
 The world produces enough food to feed everyone.
 World agriculture produces 17 percent more calories per person today than it did 30 years ago, despite a 70 percent population increase.
-This is enough to provide everyone in the world with at least 2,720 kilocalories per person per day, yet 925 million people are without food, 24,000 of which die every day, of which six million children die yearly.
-Six million is the equivalent of the number of Jews Hitler worked to the bone and exterminated in his camps; that was a single case, but this happens every year, not even counting the number of adults.
-Is this not violence?
+This is enough to provide everyone in the world with at least 2,720 kilocalories per person per day — yet 925 million people are without food, 24,000 of which die every day, and of which six million children die yearly.
+Six million.

-It is not a coincidence that 822 people die of obesity in the First-world, while 24,000 a day die of hunger in the Third-World; nor is it a coincidence that the United States holds a stake in natural resources, like oil, in every country or continent that it deploys it’s troops, neither is it a coincidence that a large amount of commodities in America read “Made in China” in the fine print.
-The exploitation of the working classes is global, and spans all the way from China and Africa, to America and Europe, to varying degrees.
+It is not a coincidence that 822 people die of excess in the First-world, while 24,000 die of hunger in the Third-World, on a daily basis; nor is it a coincidence that the United States holds a stake in natural resources, control, or some form of financial benefit in the countries that it deploys its troops.

 III.
 Prevailing methods of Food and Resource allocation